fkaya18/Data-Warehouse-and-Data-Analysis-Project/README.md

 * **Bronze Layer:** Stores raw data extracted from APIs as-is

+You can find scripts used to create bronze layer in [here](scripts/bronze/ddl_bronze.sql)

 * **Silver Preparation Layer:** Flattens nested JSON structures and arrays from the Bronze layer into normalized columns

+You can find scripts used to create silver preperation layer in [here](scripts/silver_prep/ddl_silver_prep.sql)

 * **Silver Layer:** Contains data cleansing, standardization, and normalization processes

+You can find scripts used to create silver layer in [here](scripts/silver/ddl_silver.sql)

+You can find script to load data into silver layer in [here](scripts/silver/silver_load_process.sql)

 * **Gold Layer:** Business-ready data structured in star schema model for reporting and analytics

+You can find scripts used to create gold layer in [here](scripts/gold/ddl_gold.sql)

 ## 🎯 Project Scope